buttheadbob/MDK-SE/Getting-Started.md

 In most circumstances you will be interested in downloading the file named **MDK.vsix**.
 This is a installer package format used by Visual Studio to install extensions.

-You should stay away from any pre-release builds unless you know what you're doing, or if you want to test.
+You should stay away from any pre-release builds unless you know what you're doing, or if you are kind enough to want to help me test.
+Just be aware that pre-release builds are bound to be particularily buggy, and might even break script projects, so you certainly shouldn't use them for your more complicated scripts.